dskotniczny99/JobOffersProject/README.md

 # Project Name: Job Offers

 ## Description
 Job Offers is a modern web application designed for Java Developers to efficiently collect job offers from various sources including websites and other web applications.
-The primary function of this application is to scrape and download current job listings from designated websites, thereby providing users with a centralized platform to explore available opportunities.
+The primary function of this application is to search and download current job offers from designated websites, thereby providing users with a centralized platform to explore available opportunities.

 ## Technologies Used
 - **Spring Boot**: Utilized for building the application with modules including Web (RestControllers), Test, Data MongoDB, Validation, Security, JWT, and Spring Scheduler.